EanNewton/Awesome-Reading-List/README.md

 ## main() {

 This list is loosely organized into categories, not everything fits neatly and I have in cases chosen arbitrarily.
 Articles within sections are organized alphabetically.
+All links to other lists can be found under Reference Materials.

 The format for an entry is: